Japan's economy likely shrank in Q3 on weak consumption, output - Up News Info

 While analysts expect growth to rebound in the current quarter, the weak data would reinforce expectations Japan will lag other countries in withdrawing crisis-mode stimulus steps.

-The world’s third-largest economy likely shrank an annualised 0.8% in July-September after expanding 1.9% in the previous quarter, due largely to an expected 0.5% slump in consumption, according to analysts polled by Reuters.
+The world’s third-largest economy likely shrank an annualized 0.8% in July-September after expanding 1.9% in the previous quarter, due largely to an expected 0.5% slump in consumption, according to analysts polled by Reuters.

 External demand neither contributed nor shaved off gross domestic product (GDP) and capital expenditure shrank 0.6% from the previous quarter, the poll showed, a sign corporate activity may be losing momentum after having served as a driver of growth.